vaultman765/spiritual_formation_project/meditations/arc_passion_of_christ.md

 2. He asks the Father if it may pass — but surrenders.
 3. He finds His disciples asleep — and prays alone.

+#### 💬 Ejaculatory Prayer

+**Jesus in Gethsemane, strengthen my weak will with Your agony.**

 #### 🗣️ Colloquy

 Jesus, I have fled from hard things too quickly.
 But You did not flee the Garden...
 Make my fear a prayer — and my surrender a love song.

-#### 💬 Ejaculatory Prayer

-**Jesus in Gethsemane, strengthen my weak will with Your agony.**

-#### 🔨 Resolution
+#### 🔨 Resolution (Optional)

 Today I will offer one hidden act of surrender — unspoken, quiet, and done for love — saying interiorly: “Not my will, but Yours be done.”